kowainik/trial/README.md

 ```

 Due to the described instances implementation, the tag will always be aligned
-with the source it came from.
+with the final source it came from.

-The library provides different ways to add the tag: manual with the `withTag`
+The library provides different ways to add the tag:
+  * Manual with the `withTag` function
-function, or using `OverloadedLabels`and the provided `IsLabel` instance for
+  * Using `OverloadedLabels`and the provided `IsLabel` instance for
     `TaggedTrial`.

-You can choose the one you prefer.
+You can choose the one that is more suitable for your use-case.

 ## Usage Examples